-The Company's financial instruments consist of cash, amounts receivable, trade and other payables and due to related parties and convertible note.
+The Company's financial instruments consist of cash, amounts receivable, trade and other payables and due to related parties.

 The carrying value of cash, amounts receivable, trade and other payables and due to related parties, approximates their fair value because of the short-term nature of these instruments.